An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

 where $F_{d,q-d}(\alpha)$ is the upper (100$\alpha$)th percentile of the $F$-distribution $F_{d,q-d}$~\citep{fisher1950contributions} with $d$ and $q-d$ degrees of freedom.
 Similarly, we reject $H_{0}$ (the GNN can distinguish the pair) if

-\textbf{Reliability check.} Although the above test is theoretically sound in assessing the expressiveness of GNNs, in practice, it still faces the impact of computational precision.
-This impact can occur in several places, including comparing two numbers close to zero, inverting a matrix close to zero, etc., making it still difficult to constantly rely on the test.
-Therefore, we include an additional step called reliability check, which aims to monitor abnormal results.
-This part is implemented in an easy way by bridging external difference between two graphs and internal fluctuations within one graph.
+\textbf{Reliability Check.} With an appropriate choice of $\alpha$, the Major Procedure provides a dependable confidence interval for assessing the distinguishability.
+However, manually selected $\alpha$ based on heuristics may not be optimal.
+Furthermore, computational precisions can introduce distribution shifts in assumed Gaussian fluctuations.
+To address this issue, we introduce the Reliability Check.
+It bridges external differences between two graphs and internal fluctuations within a single graph.

-Without loss of generality, we replace the second graph $\gH$ by a reindexing of $\gG$, i.e., $\gG^{\pi}$, where $\pi$ is a permutation of $[n]$.
-Thus, we can obtain the internal fluctuations of $\gG$ by comparing $\gG$ and $\gG^{\pi}$, and the external difference between $\gG$ and $\gH$ by comparing $\gG$ and $\gH$.
-We utilize the same step as Major procedure on $\gG$ and $\gG^{\pi}$, calculating the $T^2$-statistic as follows:
+WLOG, we replace $\gH$ by permutation of $\gG$, i.e., $\gG^{\pi}$.
+We can then obtain the internal fluctuations within $\gG$ by comparing it with $\gG^{\pi}$, and the external difference between $\gG$ and $\gH$ by comparing $\gG$ and $\gH$.
+We utilize the same step as Major Procedure on $\gG$ and $\gG^{\pi}$, calculating the $T^2$-statistics as: